Afcon 2021: Not Musa Barrow, Cherno Samba picks Gambia's standout performer

 “The Gambia has finally got the attention from the football world that we deserve Maaaan I’m so proud of these players,” he wrote on Twitter.

-“After so many years of building, we have not only qualified for our first ever Acon, but we’re now in the quarter-finals!”
+“After so many years of building, we have not only qualified for our first ever Afcon, but we’re now in the quarter-finals!”

 Gambia face hosts Cameroon in the last eight on Saturday at the Japoma Stadium in Douala.

-Victory for them will see them pick a ticket to the semi-final where they would be eyeing a shot in the final slated for February 6.
+Victory for them will see them pick a ticket to the semi-finals where they would be eyeing a shot in the final slated for February 6.